homieiot/convention/convention.md

 - Contains a JSON string for transporting complex data formats that cannot be exposed as single value attributes.
 - The payload MUST be either a JSON-Array or JSON-Object type, for other types the standard Homie types should be used.

-## Base Topic
+## Domain and Root Topic

 The root topic in this convention is `"homie/5/"`.
+It consists of 2 segments, the first being the homie-domain, and the second indicating the major version number of this convention.
-If this root topic does not suit your needs (in case of, e.g., a public broker or because of branding), you can change the first segment, but the `"/5/"` segment must be retained.
+The homie-domain must be a single segment and defaults to `"homie"`.
+If it does not suit your needs (in case of, e.g., a public broker or because of branding), you can change the domain part.
+The second segment, containing the version, may not be customized.
 This allows controllers to subscribe to only the devices they are compatible with.

 ## Auto-Discovery

 Homie 5 controllers must by default perform auto-discovery on the wildcard topic `"+/5/+/$state"`.
-Controllers are free to restrict discovery to a specific root topic, configurable by the user.
+Controllers are free to restrict discovery to a specific homie-domain, configurable by the user.
 A zero length payload published on the `$state` topic indicates a device removal, see [device lifecycle](#device-lifecycle).

 ## Topology and structure